nats-io/nats.swift/README.md

 Reconnection is not part of this package, because if a server diconnects your application have to be sure that subscribtions are made up again correctly.

-With SwiftyNats this is a very easy step:
+With NatsSwift this is a very easy step:

 ```swift